jchenj/mongodb_binder_test/README.md

 This is a lab designed to provide practice using MongoDB with Python, using the [PyMongo](https://docs.mongodb.com/drivers/pymongo/) driver.

+Educators and learners are welcome to use this lab for non-commercial purposes, under the terms of its license.

+This material is an educational resource developed by the [MongoDB for Academia](https://www.mongodb.com/developer/academia/) program.

 ## Format
 The lab consists of five sections:
 1. Connect to MongoDB & explore your data (4 exercises)